datasciencede/final-projects-1-2-3/README.md

                    2.The model is trained, evaluated, and its performance metrics (e.g., Mean Squared Error, Accuracy) are displayed.
                    3.For SVM, the problem is treated as a classification task (claim vs. no claim).

+6. Prediction:

+               Users can input values for selected features and the trained model will predict.
+               The claim amount or classify whether a claim will be made.